akeneo/pim-docs/cookbook/custom_entity/index.rst

 Adding a field to the grid is pretty simple and the options are self explanatory.
 Do not hesitate to look at the FilterInterface interface to have a list of available filter types, which are pretty complete.

-Adding the name and country fields is left as an exercice for the reader ;)
+Adding the name and country fields is left as an exercise for the reader ;)

-Defining row behaviour and buttons ..................................
+Defining row behavior and buttons ..................................

 What if we want to be redirected to the edit form when clicking on the line of a grid item ?

-In order to do that, the getRowActions method of the grid manager is overriden:
+In order to do that, the getRowActions method of the grid manager is overridden:

 .. code-block:: php